-The Center for Italian Studies at Stony Brook University in collaboration with ARTISCI SOUL (Rome, Italy) will present "Italy on Screen Today" Edizione IV to promote Italian contemporary cinema.
-The program will include recently produced Italian films ( all with English sub-titles ) with remarks and introductions by representatives from the Associazione Culturale.
+The Center for Italian Studies at Stony Brook University, in collaboration with the association ARTISTIC SOUL (Rome) will present "Italy on Screen Today," Edizione IV, to promote Italian contemporary cinema.
+The program will include recently produced Italian films ( all with English subtitles ) with remarks and introductions.

 WANG CENTER THEATRE

 Free and Open to the Public

 Phaim is a young Muslim from Bangladesh.
 He lives with his family in Torpignattara, a multiethnic neighborhood of Rome.
 He works as a steward in a museum, and is the frontman of a rock group.
 During a concert Phaim meets Asia: she is his exact opposite, pure instinct, no rules.
 A sudden attraction happens between the two, and Phaim will need to understand how to reconcile his love for Asia with the most unbreakable rule of Islam: no sex before the wedding night.

 Luca, a frustrated freelance journalist and a creative developer of fake news, struggles to support Susi, a ballerina who is now reduced to teaching ballet to overweight women.
 He lives in a liberty villa with his well-to-do mother and under the aegis of his grandfather, a powerful man of the law.
 As an au pair, Mary Ann, an Irish catholic student of Arts, breaks into the family like a sparkle.

 ON MY SKIN